Joop den Uyl: Political career

-A law of December 1976 relaxed the conditions for exemption from national insurance contributions or entitlement to pay reduced contributions, and also extended entitlement to orphans' pensions "to illegitimate children whose mothers are dead and who have not been recognised by their fathers."
-The Asbestos Decree of April 1977 prohibited the storage and use of crocidolite (blue asbestos) and materials or products containing crocidolite and also prohibited "the spraying of asbestos or materials or products containing asbestos and their use for thermal insulation or for acoustic, preservative or decorative purposes."
-In September 1977, regulations were issued "regarding the conditions under which young persons of 16 and over may exceptionally drive agricultural tractors."
-In May 1977, a subsidy scheme for the placing of handicapped persons was introduced.
+In 1977, the Den Uyl cabinet fell as a result of a dispute between leftists and the more centrist KVP.
+This was over the amount of money that owners of land that had been expropriated for government projects should receive from municipal councils, with leftists around den Uyl arguing that centrists (as noted by one observer) "wanted to give too much protection to landowners" while centrists "accused the leftists of seeking to hand over excessive power to local governments to decide on compensation."
+The six centrist cabinet members of the cabinet quit, which led Den Uyl to note that both himself and the leftist ministers had "seen in this fact reason to put their portfolios and functions at the disposal of the Queen."

-In 1977, the Den Uyl cabinet fell due to a conflict between Den Uyl and the Catholic People's Party Minister of Justice Dries van Agt.
 The Labour Party entered the subsequent election under the banner "Vote for the Prime Minister".
 The Labour Party won by a landslide, receiving over 33% of the votes, a relatively large share in the divided politics of the Netherlands at that time, and 53 seats.
 Labour's coalition partner Democrats 66 also made gains, from 6 to 8 seats.
 However, its other coalition partner, the Political Party of Radicals, lost nearly all its seats, making it impossible for Den Uyl to form a new government that he could count on to support him in parliament.
 More than 200 days after the election, the Christian Democratic Appeal (a new party that was formed by Den Uyl's former coalition partners, the Catholic People's Party and the Anti-Revolutionary Party, joined by the smaller Christian Historical Union) formed a cabinet with the liberal People's Party for Freedom and Democracy, supported by a small majority of 77 seats (out of a total of 150).

 After being opposition leader from 1977 to 1981, Den Uyl returned to government in 1981.
 The Labour Party formed a coalition with the Christian Democratic Appeal and the Democrats 66.
 Den Uyl became Deputy Prime Minister and Minister for Social Affairs and Employment.
 Van Agt, by now Den Uyl's nemesis, led this cabinet.
 The cabinet was in constant internal conflict and fell after eight months.
 The Labour Party won the snap election of 1982, but could not agree on a new coalition with the Christian Democratic Appeal.
 As a result, Den Uyl returned to parliament and led the Labour Party in opposition until 1986.
 As leader of the main opposition party, Den Uyl, always a soft-spoken Atlanticist, provided cover for the government's controversial decision to place NATO cruise missiles on Dutch soil.
 In turn, this decision, and a similar one by the Belgian government, satisfied one of the West German conditions for the placement of cruise missiles and Pershing II missiles in West Germany.